Prepositions are the small words that indicate relationship between things, such as “from”, “about”, “below”, “through” and so on.

 - ég er með honum = I am with him / I am hanging out with him

-- Ég er með bækur. = I have books.
+- Ég er með bókina. = I have the book.

-- Ég er með bókum. = I am hanging out with some books.
-This sentence does not make any sense.
-This sentence makes no sense and would never be used.
+- Ég er með bókinni. = I am hanging out with the book.
+Here you are treating the book as if it were a person.
+This sentence does not make any sense and would never be used.

-- Ég slæ þig í höfuðið með bækur. = I hit you in the head, and at the same time I am also carrying books.
+- Hann sló mig með bókina. = He hit me, and at the same time I am also carrying the book.
 This sentence makes little sense and would never be used.

 við (by, to)